JonnyCarter/dev-helper/README.md

 .         ..        .git      .hidden   3         README.md one       two
 ```

-You can end up with a quick display but to see the permissions of files and organise them in a list is really helpful
+You can end up with a quick display to help you find your way but sometimes you need more.
+To see the permissions of files and organise them in a list is really helpful

 `ls -l` List of files with additional informaiton

 ```
 ls -l
 total 16